2. Material accounting policies (Contd.)

 Certain lease arrangements include options to extend or terminate the lease before the end of the lease term.
 The right-of-use assets and lease liabilities include these options when it is reasonably certain that such options would be exercised.

-The right-of-use assets are subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any, and adjusted for any remeasurement of the lease liability.
+The right-of-use assets are subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any, and adjusted for any re¬ measurement of the lease liability.
 The right-of-use assets are depreciated using the straight-line method from the commencement date over the shorter of lease term or useful life of right-of-use asset.

-Right-of-use assets are tested for impairment whenever there is any indication that their carrying amounts may not be recoverable.
-Impairment loss, if any, is recognised in the statement of profit and loss.
+Right-of-use assets are tested for impairment whenever there is any indication that their carrying amounts may

 Lease liability is measured at the present value of the lease payments that are not paid at the commencement date of the lease.
 The lease payments are discounted using the interest rate implicit in the lease, if that rate can be readily determined.
 If that rate cannot be readily determined, the Company uses incremental borrowing rate.
-The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any reassessment or lease
+The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any reassessment or lease modifications.
+The Company recognises the amount of the re-measurement of lease liability as an adjustment to the right-of-use asset.
+Where the carrying amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognises any remaining amount of the re¬ measurement in the statement of profit and loss.

 Variable lease payments not included in the measurement of the lease liabilities are expensed to the statement of profit and loss in the period in which the events or conditions which trigger those payments occur.